jandolian/gamesite/README.md

-demon_killer
+gameserver
 ============

-The base demon_killer website
+The base gameserver website